tlswg/tls13-spec/draft-ietf-tls-tls13.md

 HelloRetryRequest.
 In that case, the client MUST send the same ClientHello (without modification) except:

-- Including a new KeyShareEntry as the lowest priority share (i.e., appended to the list of shares in the "key_share" extension).
+- If a "key_share" extension was supplied in the HelloRetryRequest, replacing the list of shares with one from the indicated group.

 - Removing the "early_data" extension ({{early-data-indication}}) if one was present.
 Early data is not permitted after HelloRetryRequest.